 One of the unique aspects of the federal False Claims Act is the "qui tam" provision, commonly referred to as the "whistleblower" provision.
 This provision allows a private person with knowledge of a false claim to bring a civil action on behalf of the United States Government to recover the funds paid by the Government as a result of the false claim.
 If the suit is ultimately successful, the whistleblower who initially brought the suit may be awarded a percentage of the funds recovered.
 In addition, the United States Government may elect to join the qui tam suit.
-In this case, if the suit is successful, the percentage of the funds awarded to the whistleblower is lower because the Government will take over the expenses of the suit.
-However, regardless of whether the Government participates in the lawsuit, the court may reduce the whistleblower's share of the proceeds if the court finds that the whistleblower planned and initiated the false claims violation.
-Further, if the whistleblower is convicted of criminal conduct related to his role in the false claims, the whistleblower will be dismissed from the civil action without receiving any portion of the proceeds.
+In this case, if the suit if successful, the percentage of the funds awarded to the whistleblower is lower because the Government will take over the expenses of the suit.

-DEPARTMENT: Legal POLICY DESCRIPTION: Illinois False Claims Statutes Policy PAGE: 2 of 4 REPLACES POLICY DATED: 5/1/15 EFFECTIVE DATE: September 1, 2018 REFERENCE NUMBER: LL.IL.001 APPROVED BY: Ethics and Compliance Policy Committee
+DEPARTMENT: Legal POLICY DESCRIPTION: Ohio False Claims Statutes Policy PAGE: 2 of 4 REPLACES POLICY DATED: 5/1/15 EFFECTIVE DATE: September 1, 2018 REFERENCE NUMBER: LL.OH.001 APPROVED BY: Ethics and Compliance Policy Committee